Jimmy444-boot/Data_cleaning_with_SQL/README.md

       DO CALL copy_and_clean_data();

-By following these steps, I was not only able to clean my data by also build an automated data cleaning at thw end of every day.
+By following these steps, I not only cleaned my data but also developed an automated data cleaning process that cleans my table at the end of every day.
+This has made my life easier and my job faster.